In the aspiration for a better world, leadership lives in appearing from the social fabric of the world, to invite others to creating a new world.

 In 2011, Owen was drawn to dance, contemporary forms, and, in particular artistic and experimental work.
 He has since facilitated community classes with adults of various capabilities including performances with rural men and women from which he has now designed a facilitator training program, rEvolve.

 Our network of conversations is the most important factor in our wellbeing.
 Community doesn't just happen.
 It requires leadership.
 Community leaders abound in all sorts of communities.
 They create the communities through insight, invite, and support.
 For many of us community might seem like a struggle.
 It takes some transformation of ourselves as leaders to meet community with ease.

 From 1994 - 2009 Owen sat on committees and boards or national rural health organisations to advance the health of rural residents in Australia.
 He completed a postgraduate diploma of rural and remote health through James Cook University in 1998.
-More recently, he completed the Being a Leader Course of the Erhard-Jensen Initiative in Cancun, Mexico, October 2018, in order to advance his contribution to the world through his innovative incusive dance program and also in creating access to leadership training and; providing physiotherapy and therapeutic movement training, to folk from any corner of the planet.
+He completed the Being a Leader Course of the Erhard-Jensen Initiative in Cancun, Mexico, October 2018, in order to advance his contribution that 'The World is Dancing'.

-As part of his vision to bring dance and eadership to the world, Owen documents his experiences on a variety of online sites, especially youtube (video), and Flickr (photography).
+As part of his vision to bring dance and leadership to the world, Owen documents his work on a youtube channel.
 You will find links to these through the relevant pages on this website.